gsoft-inc/sg-orbit/packages/experimental/README.md

 Full documentation available at: https://orbit.sharegate.design

 ## What differentiate an “experimental” component from a “stable” component?
-Contrary to a “stable” component, an “experimental” component can:
+Contrary to a “stable” component, an “experimental” component may:
 - Not have a final stamp of approval from the design team.
 - Not have all its variants or usecases defined.
 - Not have a complete test coverage.
 - Not have a final documentation.

-By lowering expectations in regards to the design team approbation, testing coverage and documentation we believe an “experimental” component could go out about 60% to 65% faster than a “stable” component.
+By having fewer requirements in regards to the design team approbation, testing coverage and documentation we believe an “experimental” component could go out about 60% to 65% faster than a “stable” component.

 ## What should an “experimental” component support from day 1?
 An “experimental” component must: